DominiquePaul/GrannyMail/README.md

 - [ ] Write tests for the intelligence module
 - [ ] Move to whisper API instead of self-hosting
 - [ ] Ideally only run with one service (no task-queue)
+- [ ] User can delete address
+- [ ] User can manually change message and send it back for mailing

 ### Crucial improvements
 - [ ] User can manually change message and send it back for mailing
+- [ ] User can delete address

 ### Future features